LardexTheLarge/athletic_sales_analysis/README.md

 ## Introduction

-The sales challenge is designed to have a simple presentation of detailed retailer data.
-It provides a necessary understanding of total sales for both general products and women athletic products.
+The athletic_sales_analysis project aims to provide a simple presentation of detailed retailer data.
+It offers a comprehensive understanding of total sales for both general products and women's athletic products.

 ## Features

-- Exploring 2 CSV files of retailer data
+- Explore two CSV files containing retailer data.
-- Combining 2 CSV files
+- Combine the two CSV files.
-- Pivoting the combined dataframe
+- Pivot the combined dataframe.
-- Finding data for only women athletic products
+- Find total sales and total sold for women's athletic products.

 ## Getting Started

 ### Prerequisites

-To run the sales challenge, you need to have Python installed on your system.
+To run the sales analysis, you need to have Python installed on your system.
 The script is compatible with Python 3.
-You also need pandas installed to run.
+Additionally, you need to have the pandas library installed.

 ### Installation